deep-entertainment/safehouse/design/items/password_note.md

 - Look

 	> [marjorie](../characters/marjorie.md)
-	> It says: "Remember to shift by three." (pause) Huh.
+	> It says: "Remember to shift right by three." (pause) Huh.